 We will use the form in \cref{eq:3_particles_exact} for the rest of this section.
-Let us begin by dividing the two-dimensional position-space $\{q_1,q_2\}$ into different sectors depending on how many pairs of particles are proximate to each other i.e. the number of pairs $(a,b)$ such that
+We begin by dividing the two-dimensional position-space $\{q_1,q_2\}$ into different sectors depending on how many pairs of particles are proximate to each other i.e. the number of pairs $(a,b)$ such that

-This is summarized in \cref{fig:Regions_3_label} where the labels $0,1,2,3$ represent the number of pairs satisfy \cref{eq:proximity}.
-The Hamiltonian in \cref{eq:3_particles_exact} has the symmetries of a regular hexagon manifest in \cref{fig:Regions_3_label}, generated by reflections and six-fold rotations.
+This is summarized in \cref{fig:Regions_3_label} where the labels $0,1,2,3$ represent the number of pairs that satisfy \cref{eq:proximity}.
+The Hamiltonian (\ref{eq:3_particles_exact}) has the symmetries of a regular hexagon manifest in \cref{fig:Regions_3_label}, generated by reflections and six-fold rotations.
 The action of these symmetries on phase-space coordinates are

 where $ \vec{q} \equiv ^T,~\vec{\pi} \equiv ^T$.